AAA Study Pinpoints Teen Drivers’ Worst Mistakes

 AAA notes that parent involvement helps teach teen’s important road skills and reduce accident rates.
 The group recommends that parents talk with their teens about driving and spend time practicing driving with them under various road conditions.

 When dangerous driving habits lead to an accident, victims may be entitled to compensation.
-Contact our experienced team of experienced New Jersey car accident lawyers today to find out if you have a legal claim.
+Contact our team of experienced New Jersey personal injury lawyers today to find out if you have a legal claim.
+Your initial consultation is free and we charge no upfront fees when we handle your lawsuit.